Ylianst/MeshCentral/docs/docs/install/index.md

 #### Microsoft Azure

 For 100 devices or less, launch an instance of Ubuntu 18.04 using a small B1s instance.
-Set the username to “default” in all lower case and open ports 22, 80, 443 and 3389 using the basic network profile.
+Set the username to `default` in all lower case and open ports 22, 80, 443 and 3389 using the basic network profile.
 Then start the instance and run the following lines.

 ```
 wget http://info.meshcentral.com/scripts/mc-azure-ubuntu1804.sh